minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 For manualy entry, the token should look like this:

 ```
-XXX-YYYYYYYYYYYY-ZZV
+XXX-YYYYYYYYYYYY-ZV
 ```

 Where:
 * XXX is a 3-letter identifier that is unique to the test provider and assigned by CoronaTester.
 It tells the app which endpoint to use, which keys etc.
 * YYYYYYYYYYYYY is a token of arbitrary length.
 The token should be sufficiently large to protect against brute-force attacks, while remaining short enough to be able to perform manual entry. (see the Security Guidelines later in this document for additional guidelines.)
-* ZZ is a checksum to help avoid typing mistakes and to put up a small barrier for the apps to only pass tokens to an endpoint if a sanity check is performed using the check digits.
+* Z is a checksum (TODO: define checksum algo) to help avoid typing mistakes and to put up a small barrier for the apps to only pass tokens to an endpoint if a sanity check is performed using the check digits.
 (This helps avoid hits on your endpoint by presenting fake tokens.
 Note though that the algorithm to calculate the checksum is simplistic and not a guaranteed protection against abuse)
 * V is the protocol version that tells the app how to interpret the token.
 It should currently always be 2. (we avoid 0 and 1 as they can be confusing characters)

 The CoronaTester app lets the user type any A-Z and 0-9 characters.
-If the token is provided orally to the user (e.g. by phone), we recommend to only use the following subset of characters:
+If the token is provided orally to the user (e.g. by phone), we recommend to only use the following subset of 23 characters:

 ```
-TODO: 23-char subset from CM
+BCFGJLQRSTUVXYZ23456789
 ```

 This set is optimized to avoid confusion between visually similar characters, e.g. 0 (zero) vs O (letter), as well as orally similar sounding letters.